Opens consultation and explores problem

 It’s vital to get the diagnosis right.
 Making a wrong diagnosis makes it very difficult to produce an appropriate management plan for the patient’s problem.
 Many wrong diagnoses arise from insufficient knowledge, in particular:

-Sometimes inaccurate diagnoses originate from illogical decision-making - even when the trainee has enough knowledge, and asks the right questions, they reach a diagnostic decision that is not based on the information gained.
-This is often because the diagnosis has been made too early in the consultation and the trainee is not prepared to revise this diagnosis as new information emerges.
+Sometimes inaccurate diagnoses originate from illogical decision-making - even when the candidate has enough knowledge, and asks the right questions, they reach a diagnostic decision that is not based on the information gained.
+This is often because the diagnosis has been made too early in the consultation and the candidate is not prepared to revise this diagnosis as new information emerges.

 When the diagnosis has already been made prior to the consultation, make sure that you reach an analysis of the current problem.
 This will enable you to plan your management with the patient.